 Meet Requirements for the Sign-up Bonus

-If the card you’ve chosen offers a sign-up bonus, you want to make sure you satisfy any criteria for getting that.
-Sometimes it’s just linked to your first purchase, but the really sweet bonuses are usually contingent on spending a minimum amount on the card within the first 1-3 months.
+If the card you’ve chosen offers a sign-up bonus, you want to make sure you satisfy any criteria for receiving the bonus.
+Sometimes it’s just linked to your first purchase, but the really sweet bonuses are usually contingent on spending a minimum amount on the card within the first one to three months.
 For example, $1500 within the first three months.

 Use Your Credit Card for Every Possible Purchase